 Israel prides itself not only as a start-up nation but a cocktail expert, too!
-Quietly situated at Brenner Street, French 57 is a taste of New Orleans that traveled all the way to Israel to give spice to the nightlife in Tel Aviv with a little bit of jazz.
+Quietly situated at Brenner Street, French 57 is a taste of New Orleans that travelled all the way to Israel to give spice to the nightlife in Tel Aviv with a little bit of jazz.
 Timid on the outside, open the rustic door and enter a different world.
-The ambiance truly felt like an easy escape — bar stool height is just right, the music will make you feel you are in some bar in France letting the good times roll, and of course, my favourite interior of them all are the wooden barrels stacked on the bar.
+The ambience truly felt like an easy escape — bar stool height is just right, the music will make you feel you are in some bar in France letting the good times roll, and of course, my favourite interior of them all is the wooden barrels stacked on the bar.

 00:00 - until whatever time you prefer, let the good times roll!